 - Advanced trading tools available

-- Serves more than 50 countries
+- Serves more than 100 countries (not including the US)

 Cons